-I don’t get to work on treatments often, so I’m always stoked to take these on and mix it up from my Emailer routine.
+I don’t get to work on a treatment template often, so I’m always stoked to take these on and mix it up from my emailer routine.
 And I couldn’t have asked for a better project to work on.
-Chicago-based Jason Little has a bright, vibrant brand — his style is not unheard of for a food photographer, but it’s certainly exciting to see how creative he is with his colorful backdrops and bright lighting.
+Chicago-based photographer Jason Little has a bright, vibrant brand — his style is not unheard of for a food photographer, but it’s certainly exciting to see how creative he is with his colorful backdrops and bright lighting.

 Jason was familiar with treatments, but he never took the extra step to make one that was specially tailored for his brand.
-Here is the list of goals for this project and I quote:
+In his own words, here is the list of goals he had for this project:

 The first option featured a zoomed-in photo with a color filter that acts as the background/border for the main image on each page.
 The background photo becomes the main image shown on the next page.
 An abbreviated submark is used at the top left corner of each page.

 The second option contains photos displayed in a masonry grid that takes up about half of each page.
 Full bleed pages are also used to separate/bookmark sections of the treatment.
 Each page is labeled with colorful text (color based on the images displayed).
 A vertical line to highlight the text and the page number matches the header.

 Option three features a large, white strip that lies over a masonry grid of images for the cover.
 Jason’s logo is cut out of the white block and shows the images in the background.
 A large, left-justified white block lies over a full bleed image on the interior pages.
 Jason’s abbreviated submark is cut out of white at the top left corner to show the background image.
 Each page is labeled with colorful text (color based on the images displayed).
 A vertical line to highlight the text and the page number matches the header.

 Jason chose a mix of options two and three.
 The cover of option three was a total winner, as well as the submarks from option three.
 However, Jason was more intrigued by the masonry grid from option two.
 By combining these two styles, we created a solid solution for his treatment.